Headless commerce has become increasingly important for businesses looking to keep up with the competition in the digital world.

 A survey of 46,000 shoppers found that those who had an omnichannel shopping experience spent 4% more in store and 10% more online than single-channel customers.

-Headless commerce provides businesses with an opportunity to create a unified customer experience, no matter where the customer is located or how they are interacting with the brand.
+Headless commerce allows businesses to establish an uniform customer experience regardless of where the customer is situated or how they interact with the brand.

 6.Participation in hyperlocal e-commerce